EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

    :widths: auto

    Data type; Filename; Description
-   Raster; :file:`hymap_berlin.bsq`; Airborne hyperspectral data from the HyMap sensor with a spatial resolution of 3.6m, 111 bands and 346x3200 pixels (ENVI Standard Band Sequential ``bsq``)
+   Raster; :file:`hymap_berlin.tif`; Airborne hyperspectral data from the HyMap sensor with a spatial resolution of 3.6 m, 111 bands and 346x3200 pixels (GeoTIFF ``tif``)
-   Raster; :file:`enmap_berlin.bsq`; Spaceborne hyperspectral data from the EnMAP sensor (here simulated from HyMAP) with a spatial resolution of 30m, 177 bands and 220x400 pixels (ENVI Standard Band Sequential ``bsq``)
+   Raster; :file:`enmap_berlin.tif`; Spaceborne hyperspectral data from the EnMAP sensor (here simulated from HyMAP) with a spatial resolution of 30 m, 177 bands and 220x400 pixels (GeoTIFF ``tif``)
-   Spectral library; :file:`library_berlin.sli`; Urban spectral library with 75 pure surface materials categorized in a hierarchical class scheme.
-The Library was developed from the HyMap image and spectrally resampled to the EnMAP sensor (ENVI spectral library ``sli`` with metadata extensions ``csv`` & ``json``)
+   Spectral library; :file:`library_berlin.gpkg`; Urban spectral library with 75 pure surface materials categorized in a hierarchical class scheme.
+The Library was developed from the HyMap image and spectrally resampled to the EnMAP sensor (Geopackage ``gpkg`` with QGIS layer style file ``qml``)
-   Vector; :file:`landcover_berlin.shp`; Detailed land cover reference information categorized in a hierarchical class scheme (ESRI Shapefile ``shp`` with QGIS layer style file ``qml`` and metadata extension ``json``)
+   Vector; :file:`landcover_berlin.gpkg`; Detailed land cover reference information categorized in a hierarchical class scheme (GeoPackage ``gpkg`` with QGIS layer style file ``qml``)

 .. .. image:: tut_img/data_table.png

-The tutorial dataset is a subset extracted from the Berlin-Urban-Gradient dataset [4]_.
+The tutorial data is a subset extracted from the Berlin-Urban-Gradient dataset [5]_.
 Please cite the dataset as follows:

 ..
-[4] Okujeni, Akpona; van der Linden, Sebastian; Hostert, Patrick (2016): Berlin-Urban-Gradient dataset 2009 -
-       An EnMAP Preparatory Flight Campaign (Datasets).
-V. 1.2.
+[5] Okujeni, A., van der Linden, S., Hostert, P. (2016): Berlin-Urban-Gradient dataset 2009 - An EnMAP Preparatory Flight Campaign (Datasets).
+V.1.2.
 GFZ Data Services. https://doi.org/10.5880/enmap.2016.008

-|

 Exercise A: Urban land cover
 ============================

 .. admonition:: Description

    Airborne imaging spectroscopy data is well suited for urban mapping.
 The high spectral and spatial resolution enhances the separability of surface types and preserves the spatial detail of many urban features.
 This exercise…

-   * provides an insight into how urban areas are depicted by airborne hyperspectral images and introduces a hierarchical classification scheme commonly adopted for urban mapping
+   * Provides an insight into how urban areas are depicted by airborne hyperspectral images and introduces a hierarchical classification scheme commonly adopted for urban mapping.
-   * introduces basic functionalities of the EnMAP-Box.
-You will get to know the graphical user interface, and you will learn how to load data, visualize raster and vector data, and use the basic navigation tools
+   * Introduces basic functionalities of the EnMAP-Box.
+You will get to know the graphical user interface, and you will learn how to load data, visualize raster and vector data, and use the basic navigation tools.

-   Duration: 15 min

 1. Start the EnMAP-Box
 ----------------------

 * Start QGIS and click the |enmapbox| icon in the toolbar to open the EnMAP-Box.
 The GUI of the EnMAP-Box consists of a **Menu** and a **Toolbar**, panels for **Data Sources** and **Data Views**, and the **QGIS Processing Toolbox** including the **EnMAP-Box geoalgorithms**.

 .. image:: tut_img/01_gui.png
    :width: 100%